jsdelivrbot/ifttt-google-home-alexa-iot/README.md

 # ifttt-google-home-alexa-iot
-Heroko Sample Test App for Google Home automation
+Sample IFTTT Service to send Action Command to Arduino Sensor using MQTT protocol.
+This service can be configured to Google Home and Alexa.